SSWConsulting/SSW.Rules.Content/rules/typescript-enums/rule.md

 However, this makes it hard to loop over the keys of the enum, as when you run `Object.keys(Fruits)` you would get the following array returned:

-::: bad

 ```ts
 ["0", "1", "2", "Apple", "Banana", "Cherry"]
 ```
+::: bad

-**Bad Example - an irritating DX, instead of returning just the values of the enum**
+Bad example - An irritating DX, instead of returning just the values of the enum
 :::

 Instead, a much cleaner option is by using [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).
 With const assertions we can be sure the code is using the string values we want: